lifa08/ASHRAE-energy-prediction/README.md

 * lightGBM
 * xgboost

+## To do
+* Construct different feature sets for different sites
+* Train different models for different sites

 ## Descriptions of files

 ```ashrae_data_preparation.ipynb```: prepare data locally for training in AWS.
 Upload the output files mannually to AWS's s3 services before training in AWS.